The 10 Best Fantasy Books Ever Written!

 Buy The Faithfull and The Fallen Series here

-best fantasy series dwarves
+best fantasy books ever written dwarves

-5. The Dwarves
+The Dwarves

 Appearances are there to be ignored, for the biggest hearts may reside in the smallest and unlikeliest of creatures.
 Those who fail to look beyond the surface will never encounter true virtue - not in others and certainly not in themselves.